RS Ranger Build Guide

 When testing we found the overall best combination that sails well in a variety of breezes to be the 610g bulb and B size sail.
 This gives a wide range of sailing conditions for one set of appendages.

 You can of-course build multiple keels and sails and interchange them for the conditions.
-Using a C sail with a 680g bulb allows the boat to sail in some fairly rough sporty conditions!
+Using a C sail with a 680g bulb allows the boat to sail in some very rough and sporty conditions!

 2.2.
 Tools Required